Genivia/RE-flex/doc/index.md

 - generates thread-safe scanners
 - generates graphviz files for visualization of finite state machines
 - supports easy customization of the lexer class source code output
-- is fast with direct code or with finite state machine tables
+- is fast with direct code and deterministic finite state machines
 - supports "free space mode" to improve readability of lexer specifications
 - regular expressions may contain lazy quantifiers
 - regular expressions may contain word boundary anchors